 If the staff within the PMO, are themselves very junior and inexperienced in the project management practices it will be a case of the blind leading the blind, and of little value to either staff members.
 The PMO needs to be seen to be adding value at all times, otherwise it is of little value to the organisation it is operating in.

 The PMO staff also need the ability to see where a process or procedure may not be working for the broader project teams, and have the knowledge and skills to suggest improvements and change, for the betterment of all.
 Sticking with a process simply for the sake of it is a waste of everyone’s time.

 3. Staff need the authority and ability to question (with authority)

 PMO staff must really know what they are talking about.
-Which is why it is important that they have hands on experience and knowledge of project management.
-Can you imagine a senior PM being questioned about something he’s done, by someone from the PMO who really has no idea what they are talking about.
-It’s frustrating.
-When a PM’s busy (which most of them usually are), the last thing he/she needs is someone questioning them about something they know nothing about.
+Which is why it is important that they have hands-on experience and knowledge of project management.
+Questioning a Senior PM about something he’s done, when you have no understanding, is frustrating for the PM.
+When a PM’s busy the last thing he/she needs is someone questioning them about something they know nothing about.

 Which brings me to my last point which is the earning of respect.
-PMO staff must earn the respect of other project management staff by walking the talk, knowing what they are about, being sure of what they are doing and why, and working collaboratively with the project management community (PM’s, Coordinators, Analysts, etc and anyone else involved that they need to interact with).
+PMO staff must earn the respect of other project management staff by walking the talk.
+It is important they know what they are talking about, and are sure of what they are doing and why.
+PMO staff should work collaboratively with the project management community.
+That includes everyone, PM’s, Coordinators, Analysts, etc and anyone else involved in the project work.

-This respect needs to be earned through that understanding of what it is to have to manage a project, gained through their own experience and knowledge.
-This experience will help them understand when it’s time to back off a little, when it’s okay to put the pressure on, and when it’s time to escalate etc.
+Staff will earn respect through their understanding of what it is to have to manage a project.
+Hands-on experience will help PMO staff understand when it’s time to back off a little.
+And when it’s okay to put the pressure on.
+Then if they need to escalate an issue.